Bookkeeping is thought of as having a “classic” playbook - done the same all over. And in many cases, that same playbook has been in use for decades.

 You shouldn’t have to hire endless new accountants as the company scales.
 Your processes should work whether you’re handling a few payments or thousands each month.

-As we’ll see, this usually means moving away from slow, paper-based processes, and embracing automation.
+As we’ll see, this usually means moving away from slow, paper-based processes, and embracing accounting automation.